Risks of Dogs Choking on Bully Sticks | Licks and Wags

 Immediate Actions:

-1. Check the Mouth: Open your dog’s mouth to see if the object is visible and can be removed.
-Use your fingers or a pair of tweezers to remove the obstruction if possible.
+Check the Mouth: Open your dog’s mouth to see if the object is visible and can be removed.
+Use your fingers or a pair of tweezers to carefully remove the obstruction if possible.

-2. Perform the Heimlich Maneuver: If the object is not easily accessible, you may need to perform the Heimlich maneuver.
-Place your hands on either side of the dog’s rib cage and apply a quick, forceful pressure inwards and upwards to try to dislodge the object.
+Perform the Heimlich Maneuver: If the object is not easily accessible, perform the Heimlich maneuver.
+Place your hands on either side of the dog’s rib cage and apply a quick, forceful pressure inward and upward to try to dislodge the object.

-3. Seek Veterinary Care: Even if you successfully remove the object, contact your veterinarian immediately to ensure no further complications arise.
-If the object remains lodged, rush to the nearest emergency veterinary clinic .
+Seek Veterinary Care: Even if you successfully remove the object, contact your veterinarian immediately to ensure no further complications.
+If the object remains lodged, rush to the nearest emergency veterinary clinic.

 Alternatives to Bully Sticks